 Sasaram-Bihar: There is an old story which says, here lived an evil spirit named Sahastrabahu during the period of Ramayana who was killed by Parsuram and it is how the name Sasaram for the place was received (Sasa from Sahastrabahu and ram from Parsuram).
 Sasaram has an elevated red sandstone tomb of Sher Shah Suri worked in the Indo-Afghan style which remains amidst a simulated lake.
 It is known as one of the finest cases of medieval Islamic engineering in India.
-Sasaram area is also well known for its neighboring stunning fort of Sher Shah Suri at Rohtasgarh.
+This beautiful area area is also well known for its neighboring stunning fort of Sher Shah Suri at Rohtasgarh.
 It is likewise popular for Maa Tara Chandi Temple, where a huge gathering of devotees can be regularly seen in the month of sarawan.
-Manjhar Kund and Dhua Kund are the two waterfalls which add to Sasaram's natural attraction.
+Manjhar Kund and Dhua Kund are the two waterfalls which add to the natural attraction of this lovely place.

 How To Reach Sasaram

 - By Rail : Sasaram has a Junction railway station which is located at Grand Chord.
 It is connected with Patna, Kolkata and New Delhi.

 - By Road : Sasaram Roads are well connected with major cities, both private and government buses are available.

 |To see Sasaram||The Kaimur Hills It gives an entrance to numerous different attractions of Sasaram like antiquated caves, tomb of Malik Wishal Khan, Gupta Mahadev temple, Parvati temple, and Bhaluni Dam.
 Manjhar Kund and Dhua Kund are two waterfalls which produce hydroelectric power.|